Help Save Bute Square!

 Skateboarders and pedestrians coexisting at Paris' Republique skate spot.

-In recent years, we've seen many cities around the globe - including Malmo, Paris, Vancouver and Melbourne, as well as London, Sheffield, Nottingham, Dundee and Hull more locally - adopting this approach of incorporating skateboarding into public spaces, which not only gives skaters a safe space to hang out but can also help to breathe new life into areas that are otherwise neglected.
+In recent years, we've seen many cities around the globe - including Malmo, Paris, Vancouver and Melbourne, as well as London, Sheffield, Nottingham, Glasgow and Hull more locally - adopting this approach of incorporating skateboarding into public spaces, which not only gives skaters a safe space to hang out but can also help to breathe new life into areas that are otherwise neglected.
 On top of that, using skatestoppers to try to prevent skateboarding not only looks ugly but generally doesn't really work so trying to work with skaters, rather than against them, is the smarter and more sustainable option.

 Cardiff Council have already started working alongside Canadian landscape architecture firm, Van Der Zalm + Associates, who specialise in incorporating skateboarding into public spaces.
 As part of the 20 year Skateboard Amenities Strategy designed with the help of VDZ+A, the Council have committed to building several new skateparks across Cardiff, as well as potentially incorporating skateboarding into urban design, so it feels like a step in the wrong direction to be losing our most beloved spot - especially considering skateboarders are currently the only people who use the space.